gnarayan/WDmodel/docs/installation.rst

 2. Install everything:
 ~~~~~~~~~~~~~~~~~~~~~~

  a.
-Create a new environment from specification
+Create a new environment from specification (Preferred!
+All dependecies resolved!)

     .. code-block:: console

       conda env create -f docs/env/conda_environment_py[27|36]_[osx64|i686].yml
+..

 *or*

  b.
-Create a new environment from scratch
+Create a new environment from scratch (Let conda figure out dependencies and you sort out potential issues)

   .. code-block:: console